TEALSK12/introduction-to-computer-science/contributing.md

 * [list-space:mixed](http://www.cirosantilli.com/markdown-style-guide/#option-list-space-mixed)
 * [code:fenced](http://www.cirosantilli.com/markdown-style-guide/#option-code-fenced)

+### Updating GitBook with changes

+If you make changes to file names and links, make sure to update the GitBook references in summary.md accordingly.

 ### Lint tool

 We use [mdast-lint](https://github.com/wooorm/mdast-lint) to enforce the above style.
 All submissions will be run through [mdast-lint](https://github.com/wooorm/mdast-lint) and free of any errors and warnings.